shihan-ma/BioMime/README.md

 `ms_labels` should be defined in `generate.py`, which represents the muscle labels of each MU, i.e., which muscle it belongs to.

+### Visualise movement with MSK model
+Set `write=True` in function `pos2params` if you want to save motion file `./MSK/mov.mot`.
+This is a tricky way to simulate a "realistic" movement but it works for now :P. Then you can visualise the motions after loading the MSK model (.osim) and the motion (mov.mot) to OpenSim.

 ## Licenses
 This repository is released under the GNU General Public License v3.0.